gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 ## Creating a subgroup

 To create a subgroup you must either be an Owner or a Maintainer of the group, depending on the group's setting.

+By default, groups created in:

-By default groups allow both Owners and Maintainers to create subgroups, but this can be changed by an Owner or Administrator to only allow Owners to create subgroups.
+- GitLab 12.2 or later allow both Owners and Maintainers to create subgroups.
+- GitLab 12.1 or earlier only allow Owners to create subgroups.

+This setting can be for any group by an Owner or Administrator.

 For more information check the
 [permissions table](../../permissions.md#group-members-permissions).
 For a list